Skip to main content Skip to footer

 The core element of our supplier management is the "Volkswagen requirements for sustainability in relations with business partners" — the Code of Conduct for Business Partners.
 It sets out our expectations of our business partners' conduct with respect to key human-rights, environmental, social and compliance standards.
 The requirements are based, among other things, on the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and the relevant International Labour Organization (ILO) conventions.
 The Code of Conduct is, however, not just based on international standards, but also objectives, rules and policies of the Volkswagen Group.

-Specifically with regard to modern slavery, the expanded requirement for suppliers is as follows: “Business partners must take appropriate and adequate measures to eliminate debt bondage, forced and compulsory labour, as well as all forms of modern slavery and human trafficking in their own area of responsibility and/or along the supply chain.
-Business partners ensure that employment relationships are voluntary and allow employees to give notice of their own volition in observance of a reasonable notice period.
+Specifically with regard to modern slavery, the expanded requirement for suppliers is as follows: "Business partners must take appropriate and adequate measures to eliminate debt bondage, forced and compulsory labour, as well as all forms of modern slavery and human trafficking in their own area of responsibility and/or along the supply chain.
+Business partners ensure that the employment relationship is voluntary and allow employees to resign on their own initiative with a reasonable notice period.
 Employees of business partners are given a contract at the time of hiring that complies with applicable law and is in a sufficiently documented form (e.g., written or electronic), is written in a language they understand and in which their rights and obligations are truthfully and clearly set out.
-Furthermore, business partners must not mislead or defraud potential employees about the nature of the work, ask employees to pay recruitment fees or inappropriate transportation fees, and/or confiscate, destroy, conceal, and/or deny access to employee passports and other identity documents issued by government and/or restrict the employees’ freedom of movement or require employees to involuntarily use accommodation provided by the company for no operational reason.”
+Furthermore, business partners must not mislead or defraud potential employees about the nature of the work, ask employees to pay recruitment fees or inappropriate transportation fees, and/or confiscate, destroy, conceal, and/or deny access to employee passports and other identity documents issued by government and/or restrict the employees' freedom of movement or require employees to involuntarily use accommodation provided by the company for no operational reason.

 Supply Chain Grievance Mechanism